 What if, instead of tracking every system and processor that encounters cardholder data and subjecting it to rigorous annual audits, cardholder data was instead captured at the moment of entry and stored in a single location?
 Suddenly, instead of juggling multiple processors and systems for compliance, the burden of PCI compliance is neatly transferred to one third-party security system.
 This simplification is possible with tokenization.

 Tokenization will swap the original cardholder data for placeholder tokens that can be used in internal systems and to transact will all your payment processors.
 Since these tokens are not subject to PCI DSS, the burden of PCI compliance is transferred to the tokenization solution you choose.
 Using a tokenization provider replaces the need to audit multiple third-party vendors and numerous internal systems.
 When you tokenize your data with a PCI-certified tokenization company, like TokenEx, you can maintain PCI compliance with multiple processors easily.

 Interested in what a tokenization solution could do for your company?
 Our team of payment security experts would love to chat with you about your business and its unique needs.
-Contact us or schedule a demo today!
+Contact us today!